benjhess/node-packer/node/doc/api/http.md

 timeout has fired, it will reset the regular inactivity timeout, i.e., [`server.timeout`][].

-A value of 0 will disable the keep-alive timeout behavior on incoming connections.
+A value of `0` will disable the keep-alive timeout behavior on incoming connections.
+A value of `0` makes the http server behave similarly to Node.js versions prior to 8.0.0, which did not have a keep-alive timeout.

 *Note*: The socket timeout logic is set up on connection, so changing this value only affects new connections to the server, not any existing connections.